Road traffic is always a pain in the rear. Web traffic, on the other hand, is a whole different story. For a marketer, at least.

 The more the merrier (usually)

 This one isn’t new.
 You probably know it already.
-But it doesn’t take away from the fact that putting out longer pieces of content remains hot in the year 2020… and likely 2021, too!
+But it doesn’t take away from the fact that putting out longer pieces of content remains hot!

 According to a study conducted by Backlinko, longer texts tend to accumulate more backlinks and get ranked higher by search engines.